geovedi/book-notes/2021/chatter.notes.md

   - Tracey's work as a covert agent and her contributions.
   - Tracey's continued use of journaling and academic success.
 - Personal Experience and the Way Out:
-  - The author's experience of receiving a threatening letter.
+  - Ethan's experience of receiving a threatening letter.
   - Struggling with immersion in own chatter and Solomon's Paradox.
   - Finding a solution by saying one's own name.